Behemoth (roller coaster): Characteristics

 Behemoth is rated a five out of five (double black diamond) according to Wonderland's Attraction Rating System.
 This rating specifies that the ride will have "high speeds and/or heights, aggressive and unexpected forces and rapid directional or elevation change."
 Passengers of any age must be 137 cm tall to ride.

-Behemoth has a high throughput and will accommodate approximately 1,545 passengers an hour, making it one of the most efficient roller coasters in the park.
+Behemoth has a high throughput and accommodates approximately 1,545 passengers an hour, making it one of the most efficient roller coasters in the park.

 Train

-Behemoth's three open-air steel and fiberglass trains feature a prototype v-shaped staggered seating arrangement to ensure an unobstructed view for every rider.
+Behemoth's three open-air steel and fibreglass trains feature a prototype v-shaped staggered seating arrangement to ensure an unobstructed view for every rider.
 This prototype design is a first for Bolliger & Mabillard roller coasters which was later reproduced for Diamondback at Kings Island, Intimidator at Carowinds and Shambhala: Expedición al Himalaya at PortAventura Park.

-The trains are colored red, orange and yellow, distinguished by their coloured fronts.
+The trains are coloured red, orange and yellow, distinguished by their coloured fronts.
 Each of the trains comprise eight cars, seating four guests each for a total capacity of 32.
 Each passenger is seated in a bucket seat restrained by a lap bar harness and a seatbelt, identical to Leviathan's restraint system.
 Some persons over a certain weight/waist size cannot be accommodated by this arrangement.